 Actor Avery Brooks does a great job transforming from a self-confident “let’s all get along” Roddenberry-style mediator to a complex man wrestling with fate — a hint of the depth we saw in the series pilot, but which the writers have largely ignored since then.

-Dax is bonding happily with the Cardassian scientists, but things get chilly when Quark introduces the third party, Dejar.
-We see some glances and barbed comments that position Dejar as a threat to the other two.
+Dax is bonding happily with the Cardassian techies, but things get chilly when Quark introduces the third party, Dejar.
+Some glances and barbed comments establish the newcomer as a threat to the other two.

-Gilora is shocked that Federation engineering codes requires multiple backups, and O’Brien is annoyed that she’s questioning his jerry-rigging.
+Gilora is shocked that Federation engineering codes requires so much redundancy, and challenges O’Brien’s jerry-rigging.

 On the other side of the wormhole, the Defiant spots a comet that an increasingly awestruck Kira identifies as another detail mentioned in the prophecy.
 In private, Sisko asks her not to mention the prophecy on the bridge.